 Our clinically proven treatment consists of 10 mini-injections given over 30‑days, which triggers the release of "killer" T cells to attack and remove viral or bacterial infections.
 By taking our course of injections, you can give your run-down immune system the boost it needs before the coronavirus becomes ubiquitous in communities across the world.

-Or, if you ready to purchase, why not combine our injectable with one of our home immunity testing kits so that you can obtain a more accurate picture of the current condition of your immune system before starting treatment?
+Or, if you ready to purchase, why not combine our injectable with one of the home immunity testing kits so that you can obtain a more accurate picture of the current condition of your immune system before starting treatment?